 Do not attempt to deal with the disclosure yourself.

-Information and training
+Information, training and contact

-You can get more information on this policy and how it affects you from either the Director of Legal and Democratic Services or the Head of Governance and Assurance.
+You can get more information on this policy, how it affects you and how to pursue matters of concern from either the Director of Governance or the Head of Audit Partnership.